 Neti is used to cleanse the sinuses, the air passages in the head.
 It has been practiced using the Neti-pot, a small teapot like instrument with a small thin spout that channels the water through the nose.

-By practicing nasal hygiene using the Neti pot you can avoid many conditions such as: infections, congestion, migraine, headaches, allergies, and asthma.
+By practicing nasal hygiene using the Neti pot you can avoid many conditions such as infections, congestion, migraine, headaches, allergies, and asthma.

-Neti is designed as very simple, straight forward practice that can be incorporated into your daily routine, along with things such as brushing your hair and teeth.
+Neti is designing as very simple, straight forward practice that can be incorporated into your daily routine, along with things such as brushing your hair and teeth.
 Taking just a few minutes, Neti is designed to be carried out in the morning om a regular basis.